This Excel tutorial explains how to use the Excel INT function with syntax and examples.

 The INT function can be used in the following versions of Microsoft Excel:

 The INT function can be used in Microsoft Excel as the following type of function:

-Let's look at some Excel INT function examples and explore how you would use the INT function as a worksheet function in Microsoft Excel:
+Let's look at some Excel INT function examples and explore how to use the INT function as a worksheet function in Microsoft Excel:

 The INT function can also be used in VBA code in Microsoft Excel.

-Let's look at some Excel INT function examples and explore how you would use the INT function in Excel VBA code:
+Let's look at some Excel INT function examples and explore how to use the INT function in Excel VBA code: